harmonydata/harmonydata.github.io/content/en/blog/ideas.md

 ## Accepted project ideas

 Below you can see the list of project ideas aligned with Harmony's standards, all designed to elevate the functionality and accessibility of Harmony.
-These proposals aim to fortify Harmony as a comprehensive tool for researchers navigating questionnaire item harmonization across diverse studies.
+These proposals aim to fortify Harmony as a comprehensive tool for researchers navigating questionnaire item harmonisation across diverse studies.
 Each idea maintains a clear scope, typically avoiding extensive overhauls.
 Quick-start guidelines and beginner-friendly tasks are provided for each idea.
 We encourage contributors to join mentor teams and GSoC applicants to submit proposals aligned with these concepts.

 ### Integrate p-values in Harmony's output

-We have a need to provide p-values instead of just the current Cosine similarity metric, in order to provide researchers with enhanced statistical insights, facilitating a more comprehensive analysis of harmonized questionnaire items
+We have a need to provide p-values instead of just the current Cosine similarity metric, in order to provide researchers with enhanced statistical insights, facilitating a more comprehensive analysis of harmonised questionnaire items

 **More information:** [https://github.com/harmonydata/harmony/issues](https://github.com/harmonydata/harmony/issues)